- Type of Publication: Guideline

 OSFI assesses capital adequacy at multiple levels.
 An insurer should have sufficient capital to meet Minimum and Supervisory Target regulatory capital, as well as sufficient capital to support its risk profile, (i.e. Inherent and Net Risks of its significant activities and Overall Net Risk (ONR)) as determined through the OSFI’s Supervisory Framework.

-OSFI may review the ORSA and, upon request, the ORSA report to the Board (and/or other supporting documentation) in its assessment of the risk profile of an insurer to determine whether the ORSA is consistent with OSFI’s understanding and assessment of the insurer’s risk appetite and risk profile.
+OSFI may review the ORSA and, upon request, the ORSA report (and/or other supporting documentation) in its assessment of the risk profile of an insurer to determine whether the ORSA is consistent with OSFI’s understanding and assessment of the insurer’s risk appetite and risk profile.

 The depth and frequency of supervisory review of an insurer’s ORSA will be proportional to the nature, scale and complexity of its activities, and the risks assumed by an insurer as assessed through OSFI’s Supervisory Framework.